It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Large Ham: Rather bombastic, this man.
 The Ax-Crazy example above is just one instance of many.

 - Lennon Specs: He wears small, round, tinted glasses.

-- Lovecraftian Superpower: He rips the flesh from Ayon and absorbs it into himself, giving him enhanced strength.
+- Lovecraftian Superpower: He rips the flesh from Ayon and absorbs it into himself, giving him enhanced strength and a monstrous appearance.

 - Nice Job Fixing It, Villain: Using his Jail power on Ichigo awakened the latter's latent hereditary Quincy powers.

 - No Sell: A fairly clever example.
 He can't seal Ichigo's bankai, so he has no way of intimidating Ichigo (or Urahara) in the same way he did to his previous enemies.

 - Oh, Crap: He wasn't expecting that shot from Urahara, nor was he expecting the subsequent explosion that sliced him in half.

 - One-Winged Angel: The Vollständig form, even more so once he absorbs Ayon.

 - Our Angels Are Different: His Vollständig form.